apnadkarni/blt/man/tree.rst

   isn't.
 The same tag may be associated with many different nodes.
   This is commonly done to group nodes in various interesting ways.

-  There are two built-in tags: The tag "all" is implicitly associated with every node in the tree.
+  There are two built-in tags

+   **all**
+     Every node in the tree implicitly has this tag.
 It may be used to invoke operations on all the nodes in the tree.

+   **root**
      The tag "root" is managed automatically by the tree object.
 It applies to the node currently set as root.

-When specifying nodes in tree object commands, if the specifier is an integer then it is assumed to refer to the single node with that id.
-If the specifier is not an integer, then it is assumed to refer to all of the nodes in the tree that have a tag matching the specifier.
-The symbol *node* is used below to indicate that an argument specifies either an id that selects a single node or a tag that selects zero or more nodes.
+When specifying nodes in tree object commands, if the specifier is an integer, it is assumed to refer to the single node with that id.
+If the specifier is not an integer, then it refers to any node that with that tag.

+The symbol *node* is used below to for arguments that specify a node either by its id or a tag that selects zero or more nodes.
 Many tree commands only operate on a single node at a time; if *node* is specified in a way that names multiple items, then an error "refers to more than one node" is generated.

-You can also specify node in relation to another node by appending one or more modifiers to the node id or tag.
-A modifier refers to a node in relation to the specified node.
+Nodes can also have modifiers.
+They specify a relationship to the node.
 For example, "root->firstchild" selects the first subtree of the root node.

-The following modifiers are available:
+The node modifiers are listed below.

   **firstchild**
      Selects the first child of the node.